 The Standards for general practice training are a vital component of the accreditation of both the training provider and the RACGP itself.
 The training standards provide the framework not just for the delivery of the vocational training program but also focus on the quality of the processes used by the training provider and the RACGP.
 These processes ensure that the GPs who complete the training program can practice unsupervised anywhere in Australia and meet the highest standards of quality and safety expected by the Australian community.

-The seamless linkage of AMC accreditation of the RACGP to the accreditation of the RTO through the Bi-College accreditation process that in turn meets the training standards provides a simplified and unified process for all concerned.
+The seamless linkage of AMC accreditation of the RACGP to the accreditation of the RTO through the RACGP RTO Accreditation process that in turn meets the training standards provides a simplified and unified process for all concerned.
 Information sought from the RTO to verify that the training standards have been met, in turn ensures that the RACGP remains accredited as the standard setter.